colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Agamben, Giorgio. _The Coming Community_.
 Trans.
 Michael Hardt.
 Minneapolis: University of Minnesota Press, 1993.
 Print.

+In _The Coming Community, Agamben describes a metaphysics of being and community that isn't defined by identity or representation, but of _whatever_ being, neither wholely class nor instance, but "things are just as they are, in this or that mode, consigned without remedy to their way of being...
+How you are, how the world is" (90).

 ## Agamben, Giorgio. _What is an Apparatus?_.
 Trans.
 David Kishik and Stefan Pedatella.
 Stanford: Stanford University Press, 2009.

+Here, Amgaben reworks Foucault's concept of the _apparatus_, extending it to "literally anything that has in some way the capacity to capture, orient, determine, intercept, model, control, or secure the gestures, behaviors, opinions. or discourses of living beings" (25).
+He argues that an apparatus is the primary instrument of subjectification (of 'humanization'), but that today's apparatuses, especially the capitalist spectacle and technologies have disrupted this process of relationship-drawing between individual and environment, and serve now as de-subjectifiers.
+The key, in response, is to find means to "profane" apparatuses, to restore them to the commons, "to the use and property of human beings."
+Agamben doesn't propose specific tactics for profanation, nor models for media or technological apparatuses that retain their subjectificative qualities, but of course one can speculate.

 ## Bal, Mieke. _Travelling Concepts in the Humanities: A Rough Guide_.
 Toronto: University of Toronto Press, 2002.
 Print.

 ## Basman, Antranig.
 "If What We Made Were Real."
 Fluid Project Wiki.
 2 May 2014.
 Web.
 11 August 2014.

+A polemic against the present methods of software construction, arguing that today we have only two-dimensional, artificial software constructions (as if they were movie sets); architectures that serve largely to consolidate power in the hands of software developers instead of user.

 ## Basman, Antranig, Colin Clark, and Clayton Lewis.
 "Harmonious Authorship from Different Representations." _Psychology of Programming Interest Group Annual Conference 2015_.
 Melanie Coles and Gail Ollis, eds.
 Web. http://www.ppig.org/sites/default/files/2015-PPIG-26th-Basman.pdf

+An in-depth description of the underlying software architecture that supports Flocking and Aconite.

 ## Brakhage, Stan. _Essential Brakhage: Selected Writings on Filmmaking_.
 New York: McPherson and Company, 2001.

+An oblique description of the vitality of vision, of multiple modes and strategies of imaginative visual perception.
+A clear polemic against the regime of technique and self-erasure of hollywood filmmaking, and a lovely description of camera-shake as the beating heart of the "filmmaker as lover."

 ## Cecchetto, David. _Humanesis: Sound and Technological Posthumanism_.
 Minneapolis: University of Minnesota Press, 2013.
 Print.